eugeneychsiao/Xgenomes_Bacteria_Analysis/README.md

 ```
 python predict.py
 ```
-Within predict.py a line must be changed in order to specify which file to validate.
+Within predict.py line 14 must be changed in order to specify which file to validate.

 The line that specifies basedir must be changed to the directory with the proper image.
 An example is shown below.
 ```
 basedir = 'C:/Users/Eugen/Documents/School/CS542/Project/test_data/test.1600.jpg'
 ```
 Please note we are using python3.
 Please verify your python version.

-## Output